-The Company's 2018, 2017 and 2016 U.S. federal, state and local tax returns remain open for examination.
+The Company's U.S. federal, state and local tax returns for the tax years ending on or after December 31, 2017 remain open for examination.

-14. Credit Risk and Interest Rate Risk
+15. Credit Risk and Interest Rate Risk

 The Company's primary components of market risk are credit risk and interest rate risk.
-The Company is subject to interest rate risk in connection with its investments in Agency MBS and Non-Agency RMBS, residential mortgage loans, borrowings under repurchase agreements and securitized debt.
+The Company is subject to interest rate risk in connection with its investments in Agency MBS and Non-Agency RMBS, residential mortgage loans, borrowings under secured financing agreements and securitized debt.
 When the Company assumes interest rate risk, it attempts to minimize interest rate risk through asset selection, hedging and matching the income earned on mortgage assets with the cost of related financing.

 The Company attempts to minimize credit risk through due diligence, asset selection and portfolio monitoring.
-The Company has established a whole loan target market including prime and subprime borrowers, Alt-A documentation, geographic diversification, owner-occupied property, and moderate loan-to-value ratios.
+The Company has established a whole loan target market including qualified mortgages, non-qualified mortgages and reperforming loans, compliance with regulatory requirements, geographic diversification, owner-occupied property, and moderate loan-to-value ratios.
 These factors are considered to be important indicators of credit risk.

-By using derivative instruments and repurchase agreements, the Company is exposed to counterparty credit risk if counterparties to the contracts do not perform as expected.
+By using derivative instruments and secured financing agreements, the Company is exposed to counterparty credit risk if counterparties to the contracts do not perform as expected.
 If a counterparty fails to perform on a derivative hedging instrument, the Company's counterparty credit risk is equal to the amount reported as a derivative asset on its balance sheet to the extent that amount exceeds collateral obtained from the counterparty or, if in a net liability position, the extent to which collateral posted exceeds the liability to the counterparty.
 The amounts reported as a derivative asset/(liability) are derivative contracts in a gain/(loss) position, and to the extent subject to master netting arrangements, net of derivatives in a loss/(gain) position with the same counterparty and collateral received/(pledged).
-If the counterparty fails to perform on a repurchase agreement, the Company is exposed to a loss to the extent that the fair value of collateral pledged exceeds the liability to the counterparty.
+If the counterparty fails to perform on a secured financing agreement, the Company is exposed to a loss to the extent that the fair value of collateral pledged exceeds the liability to the counterparty.
 The Company attempts to minimize counterparty credit risk by evaluating and monitoring the counterparty's credit, executing master netting arrangements and obtaining collateral, and executing contracts and agreements with multiple counterparties to reduce exposure to a single counterparty.

-Our repurchase agreements and derivative transactions are governed by underlying agreements that provide for a right of setoff under master netting arrangements, including in the event of default or in the event of bankruptcy of either party to the transactions.
+Our secured financing agreements and derivative transactions are governed by underlying agreements that provide for a right of setoff under master netting arrangements, including in the event of default or in the event of bankruptcy of either party to the transactions.
 The Company presents its assets and liabilities subject to such arrangements on a net basis in our consolidated statements of financial condition.
+As of December 31, 2020, the Company is not a party to any derivative instrument and not subject to this risk.

-The following table presents information about our liabilities that are subject to such arrangements and can potentially be offset on our consolidated statements of financial condition as of December 31, 2019 and 2018.
+The following table presents information about our liabilities that are subject to such arrangements and can potentially be offset on our consolidated statements of financial condition as of December 31, 2020 and December 31, 2019.

-Gross Amounts Not Offset with Financial Assets (Liabilities) in the
+Gross Amounts Not Offset with Financial Assets (Liabilities) in the Consolidated Statements of Financial